powerhousepro69/videoinfox/readme.md

   - To watch the last download after Play Clipboard cleared the link select Last Download.
   - Auto clear the clipboard of invalid files and urls.
   - Press enter after your copy to the clipboard to validate clipboard content.
-  - File types searched for :   .webm   .mp4   .mkv   .avi   .divx
+  - File types searched for:  &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Keep track of everything played except Play Directory.
   - Save a list of videos from find results and played list.
   - Remove duplicates from the playlist and played video.